 San Juan County DEM is a department of the San Juan County Sheriff's Office and is responsible for the County and the Town of Friday Harbor.
-Primary support agencies include the Sheriff's Office, County and Town fire districts, San Juan Island EMS, Department of Health and Community Services, Red Cross, IOSA, the County Public Works Department, Orcas Power and Light Cooperative (OPALCO), CenturyTel (phone company), and the local medical centers on the three major islands.
+Primary support agencies include the Sheriff's Office, County fire districts, San Juan Island EMS, Department of Health and Community Services, Red Cross, IOSA, the County Public Works Department, Orcas Power and Light Cooperative (OPALCO), CenturyLink (phone company), and the local medical facilities on the three major islands.